grow/grow/content/docs/deployment.md

     1. The destination is configured (if applicable) with things like redirects, custom error pages, etc.
 1. __Destination post-launch__: Any clean up tasks required by the destination are run.
     1. The deployment log is updated at the destination.
-    1. The local index is written to the destination.
+    1. The deployment index is written to the destination.

-These universal steps ensure that every deployment remains consistent – and so that future deployments have knowledge of all past deployments.
+These universal steps ensure that every deployment remains consistent – and so that future deployments have knowledge of the previous deployment.

 ### Configuration